The OHSU Knight Cancer Institute provides the most advanced diagnosis and treatment for thyroid cancer in the Pacific Northwest. We offer:

-- Team-based care, with thyroid experts working together to tailor a treatment plan to your unique needs.
+- Team-based care, with experts working together to tailor a treatment plan to your unique needs.

-- Access to clinical trials to find more effective therapies.
+- Access to clinical trials for promising experimental therapies.

-- Expert rehabilitation care and therapy for voice and swallowing issues.
+- Expert therapy for voice and swallowing issues.

 - A full menu of support services for you and your family.

-Molecular testing: We offer molecular testing for some patients with inconclusive test results.
-This helps patients avoid unneeded surgery.
+Molecular markers: We use advanced tests to help diagnose patients whose earlier tests were unclear.
+This helps you avoid unneeded surgery.
 Read more on our Thyroid Cancer Treatment page.

-All types: We have treatments for every thyroid cancer, including rare and advanced types.
-Therapies include targeted medications that attack cancer cells at the molecular level.
+All types: We have treatments for every type of thyroid cancer, including rare and advanced types.
+We use targeted therapies that attack cancer cells at the molecular level.

 Team of experts: Your team may include a surgeon, an oncologist (cancer doctor), an endocrinologist (doctor who treats hormone-related conditions), nuclear medicine doctor, radiologist, pathologist, nurses and others.
 All are experts in thyroid cancer.

 Thyroid Tumor Board: In addition to conferring in clinics, our providers gather each month in a meeting called a Thyroid Tumor Board.
 They examine scans and test results together, patient by patient.
 This makes sure that you benefit from the full team’s expertise.

 - Ask questions

 Parking is free for patients and their visitors.